 She has a strong interest in teaching statistics and has given the statistics workshop for the Induction Course for New Lecturers in Mathematics Sciences organised by the Institute of Mathematics and its Application.
-Rachel is a founding member of the Special Interest Group in Teaching Statistics at the RSS and is a founding co-organiser, along with Michael Grove (IMA and University of Birmingham) and Kevin Houston (LMS and University of Leeds), of TALMO (Teaching and Learning Mathematics Online).
+Rachel is a founding member of the Teaching Statistics Section at the RSS and is a founding co-organiser, along with Michael Grove (IMA and University of Birmingham) and Kevin Houston (LMS and University of Leeds), of TALMO (Teaching and Learning Mathematics Online).

 Rachel's research spans three broad areas: